balanced/www.balancedpayments.com/contents/stripe/faq.md

 ### <a href="#how-will-merchant-underwriting-change" name="how-will-merchant-underwriting-change">How will merchant underwriting change?</a>

 Stripe requires name and DOB for all customers before a payout is issued.
-Stripe may also ask for a physical address and the last 4 digits of the customer's social security number as the seller's volume increases.
+Stripe may also ask for a physical address and the customer's social security number as the seller's volume increases.
 The verification works similarly to how it did with Balanced—except Stripe supports uploading a photo ID when the seller's information cannot be automatically verified, which will allow you to onboard more sellers more quickly.

 ### <a href="#do-currently-underwritten" name="do-currently-underwritten">Do currently underwritten/verified customers need to be verified again?</a>